Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 effectiveness of internal financial controls related to

-sale of goods;
+sale of goods.

-• For sample customers, we obtained and assessed
+• For sample customers, we obtained and assessed the

-revenue recognition including their payment terms and
+recognition including their payment terms and right to

 • On a sample basis, we tested underlying documents